Davie Community Foundation Scholarships

 B. Edwin & Ivy Nell Boger Family Scholarship

-Edwin Boger is a hardworking man who spent his life working with his hands to build a successful farm and a successful life.
-Edwin didn’t just use his hands though; he has a brilliant mind and a real knack for investing.
+Edwin Boger was a hardworking man who spent his life working with his hands to build a successful farm and a successful life.
+Edwin didn’t just use his hands though; he had a brilliant mind and a real knack for investing.

-Ivy Nell is a farm wife and homemaker, who worked alongside Edwin growing their farm and family!
+Ivy Nell, a farm wife and homemaker worked alongside Edwin growing their farm and family!
 The Bogers’ raised their children in a faith filled home giving them a strong foundation.

 The B.Edwin & Ivy Nell Boger Family Scholarship is available to a well-rounded high school senior pursuing a Trade Degree needing financial assistance.
 Renewable for a second year with minimum GPA requirement of 2.75.